paradigmadigital/jolokia/README.md

 Dependencies
 -------------

-This role needs the role [install-from-maven](https://git.paradigmadigital.com/ansible/install-from-maven).
-It can be installed with:
+This role needs the roles [install-from-maven](https://git.paradigmadigital.com/ansible/install-from-maven) and [python-pip](https://git.paradigmadigital.com/ansible/python-pip).
+They can be installed with:

 ```bash
 ansible-galaxy install -r requirements.tml